eggheadio/eggheadio-course-notes/building-serverless-web-applications-with-react-aws-amplify/notes/05-react-native-create-interact-with-an-aws-appsync-graphql-api-with-aws-amplify.md

 `
 ```

-- and last lets glue all together in React (the example above is using Functional components, not Class components as in the video)
+- and last lets glue all together in React

+> ❗ the example above is using Functional components, not Class components as in the video

 ```javascript
 import React from 'react'